hashchange/cloudypass/Readme.md

 The answer is straightforward but perhaps a little counter-intuitive: When asked, do _not_ create a separate copy, i.e. a renamed version of the database file.
 Instead, choose "overwrite", which replaces the version of the database in the cloud with the one you just edited on your mobile.

 But what about the lost entries in the overwritten file?
 Well, they have vanished from the cloud copy, but not from the universe.
 They still exist in the local database on your computer.
-The next time you open it, the content of the local database is merged with the copy in the cloud.
+The next time you open it, the content of the cloud copy is imported into the local database.
+And the next time you edit and save it, the content of the local database is merged back into the copy in the cloud.

-[That merge process is a two-way street](https://keepass.info/help/v2/sync.html).
-The edits from your phone are imported into the local database on your desktop.
-Likewise, the entries from your desktop are merged into the cloud copy.
 The latter part is restoring the "lost" edits to the cloud copy.
-Everything you had overwritten previously, when you hit "save" on your mobile, is resurrected now.
+Everything you had overwritten previously, back then when you hit "save" on your mobile, is resurrected now.
+But please be aware that may be a delay: [Only after the local database is edited and saved](#edits-in-a-local-database-dont-show-up-elsewhere), the "lost" edits will show up everywhere else again.

-Long story short: **Just overwrite conflicting files.** Your data is safe, and all will be well.
+Details aside, the key takeaway is this: **Just overwrite conflicting files.** Your data is safe, and all will be well.

 ### Synchronization troubles: Can data ever be lost?